AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 The heroes are displayed on the map with bright white color (red if they are about to fall down) and symbols `@` and `1` through `9` (never `0`).
+The currently chosen party pointman is highlighted on the map with yellow.
+The easiest way to control your team is to run a short distance with your pointman using Shift or LMB, switch the pointman with Tab, repeat.
+In open terrain, if you keep consistent distance between teammates, this resembles the leap frog infantry tactics.
+For best effects, try to end each sprint behind a cover or concealment.

-The currently chosen party pointman is yellow-highlighted on the map and his attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.
+Pointman hero's attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.

     *@12   2m/s Calm: 20/60 HP: 33/50 Pointman: Haskell Alvin   6d1+5% 4d1